The 2018 CMA Review

 In probate cases there is always a ‘Court Fee’ which is currently (when a lawyer makes the probate application) of £156.
 The fee is £215 if a non-lawyer makes the application for the Grant.

 Note that a relatively recent review has proposed quite significant new fee scales for Probate.
 However, the new proposals are that fees will be charged in bands, and will range from £250 to £6,000.
 Additionally, it is believed that the new fee rules will mean that more estates will need a Grant of Probate, via the raising of the current threshold from £5,000 to £50,000.
-This means that banks etc. will always insist that you obtain a Grant of Probate in order to release a deceased’s monies to the Estate.
+These measures are (as at September 2020) not yet in place.
+If and when effected, this means that banks etc. will always insist that you obtain a Grant of Probate in order to release a deceased’s monies to the Estate.
 This is a major change, which will inevitably involve higher costs than at present.
 The new fees have been attacked as a ‘secret death tax’, but the Courts & Tribunal Service does defend the increases as being necessary to meet the costs of providing the service in a way which reflects the ability to pay.

 If you are currently holding off obtaining probate in the estate of any deceased, eg if a property or other significant asset is not yet to be sold, you may wish to contact us for no-obligation advice.

 The timescale for Probate work varies enormously.
 If we are obtaining the Grant of Probate on your behalf, in a relatively simple estate where no Inheritance Tax (IHT) is payable, then 4 weeks or less is required.
 Where IHT is payable, or if the deceased had extensive assets, such as property, shares, and with multiple bank & investment accounts, then typically 6-12 months will be required.
 Where Probate does become protracted, it is usually possible to make interim distributions of gifts or bequests to Beneficiaries of the Deceased’s Estate.